tuomaura/cs-e4300_testbed/README.md

 1. Download and install the latest version of [Vagrant](https://www.vagrantup.com/docs/installation).

-The project has been tested with vagrant version 2.3.3 and VirtualBox version 6.1.40.
+The project has been tested with vagrant version 2.3.4 and VirtualBox versions 6.1.40 and 7.0.4.

 If you already have VirtualBox installed, you might have to update Vagrant's plugin for VirtualBox guest additions (vagrant-vbguest):
 ```